calluxpore/VoiceAI/README.md

 ### 1. **Add Your OpenAI API Key**

-Add your Open API Key
+You need to add your OpenAI API key to the script.
+Open the `conversation.py` file and update the following line:

 ```python
 openai.api_key = 'YOUR_OPENAI_API_KEY'